 This course focuses on health care institutions and payors, rather than the physician-patient relationship.
 Specifically, the course provides a basic overview of key health laws and policies that students should know if they are to practice health law at a law firm; work in-house in a hospital, academic medical center, or managed care organization's legal department, compliance office, or risk management department; or work as a government attorney drafting or enforcing federal and state health laws.
-The first part of the course examines the various ways in which our system regulates the quality of care provided in health care institutions.
-The second part of the course focuses on health insurance.
+The first part of the course focuses on health insurance.
 Specifically, we will discuss the regulation of private health insurance, the public insurance programs Medicare and Medicaid, and the new health care exchanges.
 We then study the business of health care and the laws that impact health care business enterprises, including the tax laws governing tax-exempt organizations, the antitrust laws, and the fraud and abuse laws.
 The course concludes with a study of the federal privacy law, known as HIPAA.

 In addition to teaching students about fundamental health laws related to financing, organization, and quality, the course helps students develop a set of lawyering skills that all health law attorneys should have.
-First, the course includes a unit on legal research in health law and advice for how to keep abreast of current developments in health law and policy.
-Second, the course gives students several opportunities to analyze federal and state health laws, regulations, and agency guidance, a skill that health lawyers rank as the most important skills for recent law graduates entering the health law field.
-Finally, the course gives students practical advice for how to analyze client problems and advise clients on their legal options.
+Specifically, the course gives students several opportunities to analyze federal and state health laws, regulations, and agency guidance, a skill that health lawyers rank as the most important skills for recent law graduates entering the health law field.
+The course also gives students practical advice for how to analyze client problems and advise clients on their legal options.
 Students also will benefit from guest speakers who will share their expertise and experience with the class.